hwoihann/farnorth/_drafts/2018-03-02-learn-bioEbook-1.md

 ## 3. Use Directories to Divide Up Your Project into Subprojects
-ake-home point is: leverage directories to help stay organized
+Take-home point is: leverage directories to help stay organized simplify complex projects

-Creating directories to logically separate subprojects (e.g., sequencing data quality improvement, aligning, analyzing alignment results, etc.) can simplify complex projects and help keep files organized.

 ## 4. Organizing Data to Automate File Processing Tasks
+consistent file naming schemes
+tips:
+    - brace expansion "{}": `mkdir -p zmays-snps/{data/seqs,scripts,analysis}`
+    -

 ## 5. Markdown for Project Notebooks
+__plain-text project notebooks__
+Keep a project notebook containing detailed information about:
+ - the chronology of your computational work
+ -  steps you’ve taken,
+ -  information about why you’ve made decisions, and
+ -  of course all pertinent information to reproduce your work.

 ## 6. Markdown Formatting Basics
 ## 7. Using Pandoc to Render Markdown to HTML
+Pandoc can convert between a variety of different markup and output formats.
+Using Pandoc is very simple—to convert from Markdown to HTML, use the --from mark down and --to html options and supply your input file as the last argument:
+`$ pandoc --from markdown --to html notebook.md > output.html`

 # Remember in heart
 __Part 1, Ideology: Data Skills for Robust and Reproducible Bioinformatics__